Popeye68/Popeye68/README.md

 ---

 > *“Code is like humor.
-When you have to explain it, it’s bad.”*
+When you have to explain it, it’s bad.
+Still Learning”*